gonnot/visual-formula/README.md

         * ~~handle token range~~
         * ~~find base formula row index (base formula is the root formula that will be evaluated)~~
 * Improve API (the current public API is not really user friendly)
+* Do performance tests
+* Transform the spike into a real library
+    * Documentation
+    * Website
+    * Deploy on a maven repository